 - 4 large eggs

-- Melt the butter in a saucepan set over medium-low heat.
-When melted, reduce heat to low and add chopped chocolate, stirring often until it melts.
+- Melt the butter in a 3 or 4-quart saucepan set over medium-low heat.
+When partially melted, reduce heat to low and add both kinds of the chopped chocolate, stirring often over low heat until melted and smooth.
 Add only 1 cup of the sugar to the mixture and stir for about half a minute.
 Remove pan from heat and stir in the vanilla.
-At this point you can leave the chocolate mixture in the big saucepan or pour it into a mixing bowl.
-Stir in the vanilla.
+At this point you can leave the chocolate mixture in the big saucepan or pour it into a mixing bowl for easier folding.

-- Using a hand-held mixer, beat the REMAINING sugar/egg mixture on high speed until it becomes pale and thick (it should double in volume).
+- Using an electric mixer, beat the remaining sugar/egg mixture on high speed until it becomes pale and thick and doubles in volume.

 - Carefully fold the whipped egg mixture into the chocolate mixture.
-Fold in the dry ingredients.
+Fold in the dry ingredients (flour/salt).

-- Scrape the batter into the 9 inch square pan and bake on center rack for 28 to 30 minutes.
+- Scrape the batter into the 9-inch square pan and bake on center rack for 28 to 30 minutes.
 Note: This is for a 9-inch square pan, stoneware.
 Top out temperature was about 205 degrees F.

 - Let the brownies cool completely, then chill for an hour or so.
 Lift from the pan and cut.